Tanmay1903/task-manager/README.md

 - **SENDGRID_FROM_EMAIL**: The email address from which emails will be sent.
 - **SENDGRID_TO_EMAIL**: The recipient email address.

-These variables are set directly in the `docker-compose.yml` file.
+These variables are set directly in the `.env` file.

 ## Getting Started